bouffalolab/bl_docs/BL808_RM/en/RST/PWM.rst

 - Two PWM signals are generated, each containing 4-channel PWM signal outputs, with 2 pairs of complementary PWM per channel

-- There are optional three clock sources (bus clock<bclk>, crystal oscillator clock<xtal_ck>, and slow clock<32k>), with 16-bit clock divider
+- There are optional three clock sources (bclk、xclk、f32k), with 16-bit clock divider, up to 65535 divisions

-- Each PWM can be independently set to different cycles

 - Each PWM channel has double threshold setting, allowing different duty ratios and phases, with more flexible pulse